ae6rt/decap/README.md

 will need an AWS account with what we're calling _root like_ powers.
 That is, an account that can create AWS IAM users, buckets, DynamoDb tables, and policies.
 Your main AWS _Dashboard_ account should have these powers.
+If it does not, contact your AWS administrator.

-Put your AWS Dashboard account Access Key ID and Secret Access Key in your $HOME/.aws/credentials file (see [AWS Command Line Client Configuration](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files)), along with your default AWS region in $HOME/.aws/config, into a
+Add your AWS Dashboard account Access Key ID and Secret Access Key in your $HOME/.aws/credentials file (see [AWS Command Line Client Configuration](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files)), along with your default AWS region in $HOME/.aws/config, into a